 If this is all that Brzzzt says in this story, the Z approach may be okay.
 In a humorous story, it may even add something.
 However, if Brzzzt is a talkative giant fly, do we really want to read through lines of Zs followed by echoes in English?
 Brzzzt buzzes -- just tell me that she buzzes, or have us hear a buzzing fly-to-fly conversation going on in the background somewhere.
 Then give the rest to me in translation.

-It's not unusual for authors attempting high fantasy to put high-falutin' words in their characters' mouths, in the mistaken notion that such dialog will impart a majesty to their characters and setting.
+It's not unusual for authors attempting high fantasy to put high-falutin' words in their characters' mouths, in the mistaken notion that such dialogue will impart a majesty to their characters and setting.

 "But Tolkien does it!"
 True: J.R.R.
 Tolkien does use such language, sparingly, when regal characters are in the most formal or grave of circumstances.
 And Tolkien had a background in linguistics and knew what he was doing.
 As a rule, don't try to write in the English of the Bible or of Shakespeare unless you can write it to that standard.
 And even then, don't overdo it.